matias-gonz/mag-analyst/README.md

 We recommend using [GitHub Desktop](https://desktop.github.com/), which allows users to easily synchronize with the latest version of MagAnalyst.

-After downloading the main folder and placing it in a relevant location, the installation only consists in running the Installation file.
+After downloading the main folder and placing it in a relevant location, the installation only consists in running the `app.mlapp` file.

 MagAnalyst was implemented and tested with the Matlab 2022b version on Windows 10.
 Authors cannot guarantee that the code can run on previous versions.